 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 Vancouver, Washington – a city we stumbled onto by accident – is steeped in history and charm.
-Not as well-known as the Canadian city of the same name to the north and certainly not as popular as Portland, Oregon that sits just 10 miles south, Vancouver, WA is often overlooked as a destination.
-During our time in the city, however, we learned that there are plenty of things to do in Vancouver, Washington that make it a great place to visit!
+Not as well-known as the Canadian city of the same name to the north and certainly not as popular as Portland, Oregon that sits just 10 miles south, Vancouver, WA is often overlooked.
+During our time in the city, however, we learned that there are plenty of Things To Do in Vancouver, Washington that make it a great place to visit!

 Vancouver, Washington Things To Do

-Because our long trip was a last-minute decision, we hadn’t done any research on things to do in Vancouver, WA.
+Because our long trip was a quick decision, we hadn’t done any research on what to do in Vancouver, WA.
 As we had never considered staying in the city before, we wondered if there were enough things to see in Vancouver, WA to keep us entertained.

-Our longer stay allowed us plenty of time to settle into life in Vancouver, Washington and discover the highlights of the city and surrounding region.
+Our longer stay allowed us plenty of time to settle into life in Vancouver, Washington and discover the surrounding region.
 We sought out top attractions and hidden gems in Vancouver, Washington, too.

-Even though we were traveling without a car, and thus limited to exploring the city on foot, we found that there are many fun things to do in Downtown Vancouver, WA and in southwest Washington State.
+As it turned out, we found that there are many fun things to do in Downtown Vancouver, WA and in southwest Washington State!

 History of Vancouver, WA